Kykal/Lua-Notebook/README.md

   --> helloLuaHi
 ```

+#Variables
+There are ``Global`` and ``Local`` variables.
+The global ones are the variables that exist along all the program, otherwise, the local variables only exist in a certain part of our program.

 # Data types
 Lua wil know the data type depending what information is inside a variable, but we have the next data types: